If you must surrender your pet, please note the following:

 Many breeders will take back a dog they produced or will have a list of people looking for an adult dog from their breeding program.

 With careful consideration, time, and work, you may be able to find a great home for your pet.
 Put posters at the veterinarian's office and the pet supply store; ask the groomer and boarding kennel staffs to keep their ears open for a potential new home; and advertise in the newspaper.
+You may also be able to list your pet on PetFinder and find them a great home that way!

 Please surrender your pet as a last resort.